xGalactico/Unity3DSplashScreen/README.md

  # Using the code
 * Include SplashScreen.h
 * Add the IDB_BITMAP1 bitmap to the WindowsPlayer.rc.
-* Include your "resource.h" on PSSplashScreen.cpp
+* Include your "resource.h" in PSSplashScreen.cpp

 ```cpp
 int WINAPI wWinMain(_In_ HINSTANCE hInstance, _In_opt_ HINSTANCE hPrevInstance, _In_ LPWSTR lpCmdLine, _In_ int nShowCmd)